 Beyond situational shortcomings, often exogenous, linked for example to the slowing down of the demand on Chinese raw materials, the cornerstones of growth are here.
 In Africa, population grows of 2.5 to 3% per year and the income per capita itself is growing at a rate of 2% per year.
 A dynamic of consumption has settled in and middle classes developed, being estimated at 200 Million over 1.2 Billion inhabitants.

 While fertility rates slows, the fuel of demographic growth resides today in Education and Health, which are creditworthy needs.
-In 30 years, the African population will have doubled, growing from 2.4 Billion inhabitants, of whom 60% are urban.
-In parallel, Africa just proved that its agricultural output is able to match this population growth.
+In 30 years, the African population will have doubled, growing to 2.4 Billion inhabitants, of whom 60% will be urban.
+In parallel, Africa has up to now proved that its agricultural output is able to match this population growth.

 Which are the main growing sectors?

 Telecommunications develop at great speed.
-In Ivory Coast, for instance, there are almost as many mobile users as inhabitants.
-Server farms multiply, as do cellphone base stations, whose predictable revenues attract Private Equity companies.
+In Cote d’Ivoire, for instance, there are almost as many mobile users as inhabitants.
+Datacenters multiply, as do cellphone base stations, whose predictable revenues attract Private Equity companies.
 It’s the first time that Africa will become the leader in some of the usages of new technologies.

 At the opposite of some premade ideas, Africa isn’t an agricultural continent.
 Agriculture contributes to an extent of 20% of the GDP.
-It’s first and foremost logistics, commerce, telecom and financial services, home-care services, corporate services… Regardless if the latter are provided in a formal or informal manner.
+It’s first and foremost logistics, commerce, telecom and financial services, home-care services, corporate services that drive growth… regardless if the latter are provided in a formal or informal manner.
 Africa is first a tertiary continent and numerous opportunities exist in that field.
-Anything related to basic needs and consumer goods is secure by nature: feed, quench, house, heal, educate… That’s what makes Africa a profitable continent, and less risky than we might think.
+Anything related to basic needs and consumer goods is secure by nature: feed, quench, house, heal, educate… That’s what makes Africa a profitable continent, and less risky than one might think.